rprichard/logitech-g400-config/README.md

 The program uses the hidapi library (http://www.signal11.us/oss/hidapi/) for reading/writing the HID "feature reports" of the G400 mouse.
 On Linux, this library uses the hidraw ("HID raw") driver.
-I believe hidapi also uses udev and/or sysdev for querying the USB devices.
+I believe hidapi also uses udev and/or sysfs for querying the USB devices.

 The tool is written in Python3 and uses a CFFI-based module to access hidapi.
 On Ubuntu, try installing python3-cffi.
 The CFFI-hidapi bridge module is less